-When 2 Employees Hate Each Other: 6 Tips for Managing Coworker Conflict
+When Employees Hate Each Other: 6 Tips for Resolving Coworker Conflict

 Contrary to the popular phrase “Ignorance is bliss,” it’s not – especially if you’re the manager of two workers who genuinely don’t get along.
-When 2 employees hate each other, their animosity can turn a healthy working environment into a cancer ward.
+When two employees hate each other, their animosity can turn a healthy working environment into a toxic space.
 Coworker conflict will always come up; you can’t be everyone’s best friend.
-But you need to be civil and able to work together.
-The longer the dislike endures, the more it’s likely hurting their productivity and that of those around them.
-Sooner or later, it needs to change and be remedied.
+However, you need to be civil and able to work together.
+The longer the dislike between employees endures, the more it’s likely to hurt their productivity and that of those around them.
+Eventually, it needs to change and be remedied.

-If the conflict is among hourly workers, you’d likely be inclined to ignore the spat or perhaps discipline the employees if it has affected their performance.
+If the conflict is among hourly workers, you’d probably be inclined to ignore the spat, or perhaps discipline the employees if it has affected their performance.
 You may even just let one or both go to avoid the drama.
 However, when the feud is between professional staff, the situation becomes more complicated.
-And when the conflict is between peers who are vying for an upcoming vacancy due to executive succession planning, emotions and ambitions can get the best of us.
+And, when the conflict is between peers who are vying for an upcoming vacancy due to executive succession planning, emotions and ambitions can get the best of anyone.

 Hopefully you proactively screen out candidates with behavioral issues using pre-hire assessments.
-But dislike among workers can stem from any number of work- or nonwork-related issues.
-Perhaps they’re from different social circles or have differing backgrounds; it could be the way they do (or don’t do) their work; or something trivial such as the sound of their voice or malodorous lunch they eat in your vicinity.
-Whatever the reason, it is in everyone’s best interest to address and resolve the matter before it becomes a cancer in the office.
+But, dislike among workers can stem from any number of work- or non-work-related issues.
+Perhaps they’re from different social circles or have differing backgrounds; it could be the way they do (or don’t do) their work; or something trivial such as the sound of their voice or malodorous lunch they eat in the other’s vicinity.
+Whatever the reason, it is in everyone’s best interest to address and resolve the matter before it becomes toxic in the office.

-Once you're made aware of your employees not getting along, here are 6 possible outcomes of resolving conflict among coworkers:
+Once you're made aware of your employees not getting along, there are six possible outcomes of resolving conflict among coworkers: